freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 160.1

 That's a lot of folders.
-You can add a **flag** to a command to use it different ways like this: `ls -flag`.
+You can add a **flag** to a command to use it different ways like this: `ls <flag>`.
 List the contents of the `node_modules` folder in "long list format".
 Do that by adding the `-l` flag to the "list" command.

 #### HINTS